awsdocs/amazon-dynamodb-developer-guide/doc_source/globaltables.tutorial.md

        --region eu-west-1
    ```

-   After you have done this, add this new table to the *Music* global table:
+   After doing this step, add the new table to the `Music` global table\.

    ```
    aws dynamodb update-global-table \